-Vocational Education & Training
+Vocational Education & Training (VET)

-Advocacy for TVET:
+Advocacy for VET

 • Fashion Design Pattern Drafting & Cutting